 With external database:

 |The Jedox Integrator project and the relational extract specified in cube load must not be removed or renamed in order to find the correct data in a drillthrough request.|

 - Drillthrough requests are possible with Jedox Excel Add-in and Jedox Web.
 For the configuration of the drillthrough, you need to install and configure Jedox Supervision Server.

-- To retrieve the Drillthrough data via Integrator, use the Cube Extract with option “Retrieve Drillthrough data” or the SOAP API “drillthrough”, in which case no Supervision Server is necessary.
+- To retrieve the drillthrough data via Integrator, use the cube extract with advanced option “Retrieve drillthrough data”.
+You could also use the SOAP API “drillthrough”, in which case no Supervision Server is necessary.

 - For an example, see the Jedox Integrator Project sampleDrillthrough, which is included in every Jedox installation.

 - If “Parallel Load in Database for Drill Through” is set and “Splash mode” is set to anything but “disabled”, there will be a warning message, because no splashing can be done on the relational Drillthrough data.